masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 # Hash Table

-## Concept

-- What is hash?
+## What is hash?

+Hash is a function that takes an input and produces a fixed-size string of characters.

+### Characteristics of Hash

+- Deterministic

+  - Hash function always produces the same output for the same input.

+- Non-Reversible

+  - Hash functions are designed to be one-way functions, meaning it is impossible to get the original input from the hash output.

+- Fixed Output Size

+  - Hash function always produces the same size of output regardless of the input size.
+For example, a common hash function called SHA-256 generates a 256-bit (32-byte) hash value.

+- Uniform Distribution

+  - A good hash function evenly distributes hash values across its output space, reducing the likelihood of collisions.

+- Avalanche Effect
+  - A small change in the input should result in a significant change in the output, making it difficult to predict the original input based on the hash value alone.

-- How do you make hash?
+## How do you make hash?

-- What is Hash Table?
+## What is Hash Table?

-- What do you have to care when you create the Hash Table?
+## What do you have to care when you create the Hash Table?

-- What is good(bad) about Hash Table compare to array?
+## What is good(bad) about Hash Table compare to array?

-  - when is better to use Hash Table over array
+### when is better to use Hash Table over array

 ## Analysis